 Dove – racist body wash

-As you may know, Dove is Unilever’s brand.
-I do not know who was responsible for the marketing in the company at a time, but that human being may ignite a war.
+As you may know, Dove is Unilever’s strong brand.
+I do not know who was responsible for the marketing plan in the company at a time, but that human being may ignite a war and lose brand value.

-This was a big failure by Unilever and its Dove brand.
+This was a big failure by Unilever and its Dove unique brand strategy.
 As expected, they apologized afterward, but the flow of hate towards the company did not stop.
 All happened because Dove had failed once more before in 2011 when released their ad about “Before\After” using the product.

 As for me, I think that Unilever and Dove did not intend to make any racist ads.
 But come on 🙂 Do not you need to ask anyone’s point of view before releasing the ad?
 I am pretty sure that at least one human being in the whole company would say that you need to change the approach.
 Why wasn’t it changed?
 We can only wonder.